 You definitely want to make sure you plan ahead when it comes to seeing the show and grabbing seats.
 Fantasmic! is very popular.

 In the past, Disney reserved a large chunk of the seating in the theater for FastPass+.
 Fantasmic hasn’t reopened since FastPass+ was retired and Genie+ was added, but we expect there to continue to be a significant number of seats set aside for Genie+.

-When it does reopen, and you’re looking for a good seat, we recommend that you sit toward the middle or back of each sections for the best views (and to avoid getting wet).
+When it does reopen, however you plan to watch (standby, Genie+, with a dining package), we recommend that you sit toward the middle or back of each sections for the best views (and to avoid getting wet).